- Construction Estimating Software

 If you are interested in learning how to use a transit yourself, here's a simple lesson on How to Use a Transit from New England Laser & Transit Company.
 Transits can be rented as well as purchased.

-Your best source for finding an excavation contractor for digging the basement is by word of mouth, on a job site, or in the Yellow Pages.
+Your best source for finding an excavation contractor for digging the basement is by word of mouth from other builders, or on an actual job site.

 Get a total price contract for the entire job, not a "by the hour" contract.